nickopotamus/mercat-website/content/authors/dr-nick-plummer/_index.md

 ---
 Nick is an ST6 dual trainee in Nottingham, and currently a research fellow in critical care at NUH.

 He has clinical interests in management of brain injuries and transfer medicine, and research experience in data science and machine learning, Bayesian statistics, and grass-roots trainee research.
+Nick has a special interest in applying qualitative research methdology to quality improvement projects, and is always happy to help with any {{< icon name="r-project" pack="fab" >}} [R](https://www.r-project.org/) or {{< icon name="python" pack="fab" >}} [Python](https://www.python.org/) related problems.